cloudflare/cloudflare-docs/products/firewall/src/content/cf-dashboard/rules-lists/index.md

 ## Use IP Lists in expressions

-To use IP Lists in the Cloudflare dashboard, see [_Use lists in expressions_](/cf-dashboard/rules-lists/use-lists-in-expressions).
+To use IP Lists in the Cloudflare dashboard, see [Use lists in expressions](/cf-dashboard/rules-lists/use-lists-in-expressions).